What is Cooking?

 Timing: Knowing how long to cook different ingredients to achieve the desired texture and doneness.

-Control over Ingredients: You choose what goes into your meals, allowing for healthier options.
+Ingredients: You choose what goes into your meals, allowing for healthier options.

 Portion Control: Home-cooked meals can help manage portion sizes.

-Reduced Intake of Additives: Home cooking typically involves fewer preservatives and artificial ingredients.
+Additives: Home cooking typically involves fewer preservatives and artificial ingredients.

 Customization: Tailor meals to dietary needs and preferences.